iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 Why can't the "classic" approach work!
 ==
-In an ecosystem cartography the THINGS "ARE" and "ARE" at the same time, ...
+In an ecosystem cartography the THINGS "ARE" and "DO" at the same time, ...
 ...
 And only the principle of "SEPARATION of CONCERNS" allows us to treat this "schizophrenia" in 2 complementary ORTHOGONAL PLANS.

 In other words, trying to treat everything on a SINGLE PLAN would necessarily mix up notions that have nothing to do with each other.